Blog

 1. User experience

-Optix is known throughout the industry for its exceptional user experience and ease of use.
-Operators can get set up with the system quickly and easily without having to spend too much time training their team on how to use new software.
+In contrast, Optix emphasizes intuitive design, which some operators find quicker to adopt.
+Because of its focus on exceptional user experience and ease of use, many operators find they can get set up with the system quickly and easily without having to spend too much time training their team.
 This is one of the greatest advantages to using Optix compared to most other coworking software on the market.

 2. Automation capabilities